LordMoMA/Hexagonal-Architecture/README.md

 ![](images/pprof.png)

+Goroutine: stack traces of all current Goroutines
+CPU: stack traces of CPU returned by the runtime
+Heap: a sampling of memory allocations of live objects
+Allocation: a sampling of all past memory allocations
+Thread: stack traces that led to the creation of new OS threads
+Block: stack traces that led to blocking on synchronization primitives
+Mutex: stack traces of holders of contended mutexes

 ## Measuring the performance

 We are going to measure how many requests per second the microservice is able to handle.
 This can be done using the HTTP load generators.